 Students have extraordinary access to their engineering professors, who are connected across the globe.

 - Collaborate with local municipalities and utilities.
-Civil Engineering professor Cigdem Eskicioglu and her students advance knowledge by researching waste reduction and resource recovery with the City of Kelowna and Metro Vancouver.
+Civil Engineering professor Cigdem Eskicioglu and her students are developing the next generation wastewater sludge treatment technologies for the City of Kelowna and Metro Vancouver.

 - Tackle complex problems in Electrical Engineering with professors such as Kenneth Chau.
 In his electromagnetics and optics lab, students are exploring new display and window technologies that may change the way we see the world.